QuantEcon/lecture-python-intro/lectures/inequality.md

 To bring a truly scientific perspective to the topic of inequality we must start with careful definitions.

-In this lecture, we discuss standard measures of inequality used in economic research.
+In this lecture we discuss standard measures of inequality used in economic research.

 For each of these measures, we will look at both simulated and real data.